-Per 1 October 2016, the immigration rules for interns who study at a Dutch university have changed.
-Before this date, an internship for foreign students at a Dutch university had to be mandatory to employ the intern without the requirement for a work permit.
-Now the internship should only be relevant for the study.
-All parties involved; student, employer and educational institution, should sign an internship agreement in which they agree about the relevancy and the appoitments made.
+Per 1 October 2016, the immigration rules for interns who study at a Dutch university changed.
+Previously, an internship for foreign students at a Dutch university was mandatory to be able to employ the intern without the requirement for a work permit.
+Now, the internship is only relevant for the study.
+All parties involved; student, employer,and educational institution, should sign an internship agreement in which they agree about the relevancy and the appointments made.

-EP Nuffic provides a model internship agreement (https://www.epnuffic.nl/hoger-onderwijs/netwerken/cospa-netwerk/stageovereenkomst) that may be used for the administrative side of the internship.
+EP Nuffic provides a model internship agreement (https://www.epnuffic.nl/hoger-onderwijs/netwerken/cospa-netwerk/stageovereenkomst) that one can use for the administrative side of the internship.

-This exemption on the immigration rules for interns only applies to foreign students who study in the Netherlands.
-For foreign students who study abroad and wish to do their internship in the Netherlands a work permit is still required and the internship must be mandatory for the completion of their studies.
+The above exemption on the immigration rules for interns only applies to foreign students who study in the Netherlands.
+Foreign students who study abroad and wish to do their internship in the Netherlands must still apply for a work permit.
+Also, the internship must be mandatory for the completion of their studies.

-Do you want to be sure which actions are needed?
-Just contact me and I will gladly provide you with my advice.
+Would you like to know if you’re compliant?
+Just contact me and I will gladly provide advice!